Skip to content

 Access Patterns

-While it is import that you increase your understanding of what it takes to get valid, predictable, boring code.
-Which is the best kind.
-What you are most likely interested in is for you to write more performant code.
+While it is important that you increase your understanding of what it takes to get valid, predictable, boring code, which is absolutely the best kind, what you are most likely interested in is writing more performant code.
 An absolutely essential part of getting performant code is how we access the underlying memory.
 Yes, we can address memory a single byte at a time with byte addressing.
 But, whenever we ask for a byte, the memory is transported as a cache line through the memory hierarchy.
 As in, the L3, L2 and L1 cache all receive an entire cache line.
 That cache line is usually 64 bytes.

 What is in the cache line is dictated by cache line alignment.
-If for example you had made a struct (it's like an object, but just the data) like the one below and you elected to turn off the auto-alignment with __attribute__ ((packed))
+If for example you had made a struct like the one below and you elected to turn off the auto-alignment with __attribute__ ((packed))

 struct __attribute__ ((packed)) my_struct